Sports in Asia: Motorsport

-Rugby league

-Rugby league in Asia is currently dominated by Lebanon.
-The Lebanon national rugby league team and Russia national rugby league team are so far the only Asian teams to have competed in the Rugby League World Cup.

 Rugby union

 Rugby union in Asia is currently dominated by Japan.
 The Japanese national team are so far the only Asian team to have competed in the Rugby World Cup, having appeared in all seven tournaments so far.

 The Hong Kong Sevens is one of the most prestigious rugby sevens events in the world. it is held since 1976 and is part of the World Rugby Sevens Series since 2000.
-Other notable rugby sevens tournaments in Asia have been the Dubai Sevens, Japan Sevens, Singapore Sevens, Malaysia Sevens and China Sevens.
+Other notable rugby sevens tournaments in Asia have been the Dubai Sevens, Japan Sevens, Singapore Sevens, Malaysia Sevens, Sri Lankan Sevens and China Sevens.
 Japan hosted the 2019 Rugby World Cup.

 The Top League is Japan's premier rugby club competition, founded in 2003.
 In 2016, the Sunwolves joined the Southern Hemisphere-based Super Rugby.
 The team is based in Tokyo but also plays home games in Singapore.

+Table tennis

+Table tennis is particularly popular in China.
+Other notable Asian table tennis countries include Hong Kong, Japan, South Korea, Singapore, and Taiwan.